Effective Date of Appointment: August 19, 2020 (Subject to Budgetary Approval)

 A background check (including a criminal records check) must be completed satisfactorily before any candidate can be offered a position with the CSU.
 Failure to satisfactorily complete the background check may affect the application status of applicants or continued employment of current CSU employees who apply for the position.

 CSUN is an Equal Opportunity Employer and prohibits discrimination on the basis of race, color, ethnicity, religion, national origin, age, gender, gender identity/expression, sexual orientation, genetic information, medical condition, marital status, veteran status, and disability.
-Our non discrimination policy is set forth in CSU Executive Order 1096.
-Reasonable accommodations will be provided for applicants with disabilities who self-disclose by contacting the Electrical and Computer Engineering Department at (818) 677-2190.
+Our nondiscrimination policy is set forth in CSU Executive Order 1096.
+Reasonable accommodations will be provided for applicants with disabilities who self-disclose by contacting the Department of English at (818) 677-3431.

 One of the largest universities in the country, California State University, Northridge (CSUN) is an urban, comprehensive university that delivers award-winning undergraduate and graduate programs to nearly 40,000 students annually and counts more than 330,000 alumni who elevate Southern California and beyond.
 Since its founding in 1958, CSUN has made a significant and long-term economic impact on California, generating nearly $1.9 billion in economic impact and more than 11,700 jobs each year.
 The LAEDC recognized CSUN as its 2015 Eddy Award winner for its positive economic impact.
 Serving more students on Pell Grants than any other institution in California, CSUN is also a social elevator and one of the most diverse universities in the country.
 CSUN ranks 13th in awarding bachelor’s degrees to historically underrepresented students and enrolls the largest number of students who are Deaf and hard of hearing of any U.S. state university.
 The journal Nature recently named CSUN a Rising Star for scientific research, and the NSF ranks CSUN in the top five nationally among similar institutions for graduates who go on to earn doctorates in the sciences.
 CSUN is where individuals rise.
 And through them, so does Greater Los Angeles and beyond.